WhitewidowScanner/whitewidow/README.md

 `bundle install`

+You may experience a problem installing on Linux systems (Kali, BlackArch, Parrot, etc..) to fix this problem try the following:

+`sudo apt-get install liblzma-dev`

+`sudo apt-get install zlib1g-dev`

+`cd whitewidow`

+`bundle install`

 This should install all gems needed, and will allow you to run the program without trouble.

 # Contribute